TheSongOfEnderion/josee/Chapters/Chapter 10 - The Mayor's Daughter.md

 Suddenly, eight more hands came from the young girl's body and soon grasped Josee's limbs with great force that it broke her bones.
 The blood escaped through cracks from her skin, making everyone in the room visibly cringe from the pain.

-"By the gods", Jorgen seethed in pain.
+"By the gods", Jorgen seethed in fear.

 "Milady!", Schulga shouted as he tried to hack at the dark hands to no avail.

+'Shit.
+It's not working!', Schulga bit on his lips.
+His furious eyes seethed in pain.

+'If only I can use Aura!
+Goddamnit!'

 But the Flames of Cinder quickly burned through her flesh, mending her bones.

-"... ah you fucking pile of cow shit", Josee's right violently ripped through the dark entitty's grasp.
-Her right hand immediately took hold of the shadowy hand that held her neck.
+"... ah you fucking pile of cow shit", Josee's right arm violently ripped through the dark entitty's grasp.
+Her right hand then immediately took hold of the shadowy hand that held her neck.

 With anger in her eyes, Josee deeply frowned, and the gentle and warm fire that surrounded her suddenly turned Turbid and Violent.

 "...
-Fuck off", Josee coldly replied, violently burning the long dark shadowy hands.
-A wretching scream suddenly filled the room, emitting from the portal like shadow in the young girl's body.
+Fuck off", Josee coldly replied, maliciously burning the long dark shadowy hands.
+A wretching scream suddenly filled the room, emitting from the portal like shadow in the young girl's chest.

-The hair of everyone in the room stood up.
+Everyone's hair stood up.

 The creepy and harrowing scream continued as if tortured by a thousand serrations.